This Huami Amazfit Verge Review will try to identify and analyze the essential features and problems of the new Amazfit smartwatch.

 The straps are removable, but the angled design of the tiny lugs may restrict you from picking just any third-party ring.
 This is similar to Amazfit Stratos and Amazfit Bip, which permit easy replacement of the factory-made straps.
 Further, even Amazfit itself doesn’t sell replacement bands, so this may be a little troubling for specific users.

 It might fail to capture other people’s focus.
 Still, the realistic design is less intrusive than other heavier and metal-clad smartwatches as it has to do with sports or physical fitness activities.

 Amazfit Verge Screen

 Earlier smartwatches from Amazfit performed well but were plagued by poor readability and color reproduction of this reflective screen.
-The company now appears to have learned its lesson with the Amazfit Verge that uses an AMOLED display, which will be instantly a whole lot more attractive and striking than the screens on Stratos and Bip.
+The company now appears to have learned its lesson with the Amazfit Verge that uses an AMOLED display, which will instantly be a lot more attractive and striking than the screens on Stratos and Bip.
 This 1.3-inch circular display comes with a resolution of 360×360, which makes it sharp and readily legible.

 The AMOLED screen is quite responsive, but there’s no haptic feedback in reaction to the touchscreen.
 Any lag you might observe is due to the limited hardware and software tools and not because of any latency connected.
 The screen is embedded with an ambient light sensor which helps the smartwatch deal with the brightness automatically.
-Underwater, or at the shower, the watch is useable, but there’s no particular mode for using it with gloves.
+Underwater, or at the shower, the watch is useable, but there’s no particular model for using it with gloves.

 Amazfit Verge Performance